Tracing the complexity profiles of different linguistic phenomena through the intrinsic dimension of LLM representations

 Given LLMs' remarkable linguistic skills, there is widespread interest in understanding how language processing unfolds in their inner layers, both because a better understanding of their inner workings could lead to more efficient and controllable models \citep{balestriero2024characterizing,gromov2025the}, and because LLMs are imperfect but practical in silico models of the human faculty of language \citep{Futrell:Mahowald:2025,Levy:etal:2025}.

 In this context, the \textit{Intrinsic Dimension} (ID) of LLMs' inner representations has been used to gather insights on their internal processing stages \citep[e.g.,][]{Valeriani:etal:2023,Doimo_Serra_Ansuini_Cazzaniga_2024,Cheng:etal:2025}.
-When a set of data is mapped to a high-dimensional representation (e.g., sentences embedded in an LLM layer space), i) they will typically lie near a manifold that effectively occupies a much smaller number of dimensions than the full space, i.e., the intrinsic dimension is much lower than the so-called ambient dimension; and ii) the more complex the data are for the representational system (in our case, the LLM layer), the higher this intrinsic dimension will be.
+When datapoints are mapped to high-dimensional representations (e.g., sentences embedded in an LLM layer space), i) they will typically lie near a manifold that effectively occupies a much smaller number of dimensions than the full space, i.e., the intrinsic dimension is much lower than the so-called ambient dimension; and ii) the more complex the data are for the representational system (in our case, the LLM layer), the higher this intrinsic dimension will be.
 Consequently, we can use ID as a probe for complexity of linguistic processing across LLM layers.

 It has been shown that LLMs have consistent ID profiles across their layers, and that these profiles cue phases of more or less abstract linguistic processing.
 Earlier studies, however, only looked at average model behaviour in response to generic corpus data \citep{cai2021isotropy,Cheng:etal:2025} or at very coarse distinctions between data types \citep{tulchinskii2023intrinsic,Yin:etal:2024,lee-etal-2025-geometric}.
-We take a more granular view of linguistic complexity and use ID to characterize how LLMs handle three complexity contrasts that have long been acknowledged in the (psycho)linguistic literature.
+Here, we take a more granular view and use ID to characterize how LLMs handle highly controlled complexity contrasts that have long been acknowledged in the (psycho)linguistic literature.
 In particular, we study, in English, i) the distinction between sentences with subordinated vs.~coordinated clauses; ii) the contrast between center-embedding structures with long-distance agreement and equivalent sentences with right branching; and, finally, iii) sentences with attachment ambiguities compared to sentences where meaning disambiguates the attachment site.
-We classify the first contrast as \textit{formal}, and the other two as \textit{functional}, as discussed in Section \ref{sec:related-work}.